TonGarcia/UnityTemplate/README.md

 # UnityTemplate
 Unity GitHub Repo Template

 *Remember to copy and paste `.gitattributes` & `.gitignore` into it project sub folder.
+**Remember to protect it new repository branchs

 # Rider <> Unity tips
 1. Video for more information: https://www.youtube.com/watch?v=O1oOAM-AdbE